-We met up with CD Projekt Red at Gamescom 2017, where they showed off the first story campaign: Thronebreaker.
+We met up with CD Projekt Red at Gamescom 2017, where they revealed Thronebreaker for the first time.
 It sees you play as the ruthless Queen Meve in a story set some time before all three Witcher games as she fights to defend her kingdoms.

-Written and developed by some of the same devs who worked on The Witcher 3, the campaign will last roughly 15 hours and is spread over five maps.
+Written and developed by some of the same devs who worked on The Witcher 3, the campaign will last roughly 30 hours, up from the original estimate of 15 hours, and is spread over five maps.
 It's essentially built like an old RPG, with an overworld map that you have to explore before getting dragged into fights, at which point the card-based combat kicks in.